neuefische/wd-flipped-classroom-curriculum/sessions/css-structure/challenges-css-structure.md

 └── styles.css
 ```

-## Identify global values in your Quiz-App
+## Identify global values in your Quiz App

 Within the CSS code of your Quiz App are probably a lot of redundant values.
 Typical cases are: